Symmetrization of advection-diffusion operators: Introduction

 \section{Introduction}

-In this work, we are concerned with the well studied advection-diffusion equation in two space dimensions which we write in the following form:
+In this work, we are concerned with the well-studied advection-diffusion equation in two space dimensions which we write in the following form:

-where $u$ is a given incompressible velocity field, $\kappa$ is a given diffusion constant, $c$ is the unknown concentration function and the factor of two is included for future algebraic convenience.
-Most of the difficulties encountered in the study of this equation arise from the fact that the advection operator $2u\cdot\nabla$ and the diffusion operator $\kappa \Delta$ exhibit different symmetries: The advection operator is skew-symmetric while the diffusion operator is symmetric and hence self-adjoint.
+where $u$ is a given incompressible velocity field, $\kappa$ is a given diffusion constant, $c=c(t,\xi)$ with $\xi = (x,y)$ is the unknown concentration function and the factor of two is included for future algebraic convenience.
+Most of the difficulties encountered in the study of this equation arise from the fact that the advection operator $2u\cdot\nabla$ and the diffusion operator $\kappa \Delta$ exhibit two different kinds of symmetries: the advection operator is skew-symmetric while the diffusion operator is symmetric and hence self-adjoint.
 As a result, the combined advection-diffusion operator possesses, in general, neither symmetry.
 This lack of symmetry complicates the study of solutions of Eq.~\ref{adv_diff_eq}, especially in the dynamically interesting case of small diffusivity $\kappa$ \cite{majda-kramer:1999}.
+The theory of non-self-adjoint (NSA) operators is much less developed than the theory of self-adjoint (SA) operators \cite{davies:2007}.
+The main reason for this lies in the fact that the self-adjoint theory has a powerful tool in the spectral theorem, as well as a variety of variational methods, which can be used to obtain tight bounds on eigenvalues both theoretically and numerically.
+The self-adjoint theory and its techniques have been used to great effect in quantum mechanics.
+The non-self-adjoint theory, on the other hand, is much less cohesive and much more diverse.
+It comprises of a variety of diverse methods with the commonality that all of them in one way or another use ideas from the analytic function theory.
+The theory is still remarkably incomplete.
+For example, the classification of the spectra of NSA is far behind that of SA.
+The only exception are non-self-adjoint operators that are similar to a self-adjoint operator, so that the powerful machinery of the spectral theorem applies.
+While rare for differential operators, these situations do arise.
+This paper is devoted to the exploration of the question when this is the case for the advection-diffusion operators.